Administrative Rules and Procedures to Implement Policy 504.02

 2. If the student’s conduct presents a clear threat to the physical safety of himself, herself, or others, or is so extremely disruptive as to make temporary removal necessary to preserve the rights of other students to pursue an education.

-Exclusions from school shall last not longer than necessary to avoid the dangers herein before described.
+Exclusions from school shall last no longer than necessary to avoid the dangers herein described.
 Procedures for short-term suspension shall be followed, and, if longer than five (5) school days, procedures for long-term suspension or expulsion shall be substantially followed subject to being modified to the extent necessary to accomplish the hearing and determination within ten (10) school days after the date of the initial exclusion.

 C. LONG-TERM SUSPENSION, EXPULSION AND MANDATORY REASSIGNMENT

-1. Long-Term Suspension shall mean the exclusion of a student from attendance in all schools in this district for a period exceeding five school days but less than twenty school days.
+1. Long-term suspension shall mean the exclusion of a student from attendance in all schools in this district for a period exceeding five school days but less than twenty school days.
 A student who is on a long-term suspension shall not be permitted to be on school grounds without the express permission of the Principal.

 2. Expulsion shall mean exclusion from attendance in all schools within the system for a period of time not to exceed the remainder of the semester in which it took effect, unless the misconduct occurred within ten (10) school days prior to the end of the first semester, in which case the expulsion shall remain in effect through the second semester, or within ten (10) school days prior to the end of the second semester, in which case the expulsion shall remain in effect for summer school and the first semester of the following school year.
 Such action may be modified or terminated by the school district at any time during the expulsion period.
 In addition, the following shall apply to any expulsion: